UFCD Faculty Seed Grant

 PURPOSE AND OBJECTIVES

 The primary purpose of the UFCD Seed Grant Program is to provide short-term support, collect sufficient preliminary data, submit a competitive application to NIH (including K, R, P, U or other types of awards), or to other organizations, which utilize rigorous peer review as part of their award process.
 The goal of this grant program is to enhance extramurally-funded interdisciplinary research conducted in the College.
 Research projects may be hypothesis-driven or alternatively may entail a proof of concept.
-In any case, it is anticipated that preliminary data derived from a seed grant award will significantly strengthen a future application for extramural funding.
+In any case, it is anticipated that preliminary data derived from a seed grant award significantly strengthens a future application for extramural funding.

 APPLICATION DOCUMENT FORMAT